Conducting A Search From An EEO Perspective

 - Ensure that the position contains only job-related criteria and does not reflect unlawful discrimination.

 - Identify essential functions of the position as per the Americans with Disabilities Act.
 Consult with Human Resources for assistance.

-- Ensure that all appropriate approvals on compensation and salary have been secured prior to the initial review of the recruitment plan by the AA/EEO committee.
+- Ensure that all appropriate approvals on compensation and salary have been secured before the initial review of the recruitment plan by the AA/EEO committee or designee.

 * Are there recruitment efforts already in place that may benefit this search?

 - Is there an opportunity to take advantage of any specialized affirmative programs such as Traineeship, EARN, or the Postdoctoral advertisement initiative?

 - Establish priorities - determine whether the department would like to utilize an internal or external posting or regional or national outreach.
 Use outreach appropriate to the title, position, and department.